We welcome you to come and visit the Information Technology. We are located in Burdick Hall room 101 on the first floor.

 Accounts cannot be changed unless the student legally changes their name and it has been updated in the Student Information System by the Registrar’s office.
 The student will then be required to get a new UCA ID from the Bearcard office reflecting their name.
 Once these steps are accomplished, the student may choose to change their network account by presenting their updated UCA ID to the IT Helpdesk located in Burdick Hall 101.

-You will be contacted when your new account is ready.
-You will have 14 days to forward your email from your old account to your new account.
-This can be accomplished by logging into http://bearmail.uca.edu/ with your old account and password.
-After 14 days, you old account will be deleted.
-Any mail address to the old account will be returned as undeliverable.
+You will have 30 days to transfer needed email or files from your old account to your new account.
+You may log in to your old account using your old username and password.
+After 30 days, your old account will be deleted and any data in it will be lost.
+Email addressed to the old account will be returned as undeliverable.

 Networking In Housing